Skip to main content

 Game Servers

-• Executables, launch parameters, Steam server ID for installation & updates.
+• Executables, launch parameters, and Steam server IDs.

-• Files to include in backups & remove during wipes.
+• Files included in backups or deleted during wipes.

 Config Templates